Encounters with Western

 Urbiztondo and the Friendship Treaty With Sulu

 General Juan Antonio de Urbiztondo launched a military expedition from Manila to Sulu on December 11, 1850, aiming to punish the Sama Bangingi of Tungkil and their allies, while also seeking to bring the region under Spanish control.
-Urbiztondo was particularly concerned about the treaty signed by Sir James Brooke and the Sultan of Sulu in 1849, which hindered Spain’s ambitions.
-The treaty’s seventh article stipulated that the Sultan of Sulu would not cede any territory, recognize the sovereignty of any other nation, or pledge allegiance without the consent of Great Britain.
+Urbiztondo was particularly concerned about the treaty signed by Sir James Brooke and the sultan of Sulu in 1849, which hindered Spain’s ambitions.
+The treaty’s seventh article stipulated that the sultan of Sulu would not cede any territory, recognize the sovereignty of any other nation, or pledge allegiance without the consent of Great Britain.

-This prompted Urbiztondo to lead a force that included artillery, infantry, and irregular troops, initially targeting Tonkil to punish the Samals for their raids on Samar and Camiguin.
-However, due to bad weather, the expedition redirected to Jolo, where they encountered significant fortifications and a well-defended population.
+This prompted Urbiztondo to lead a force that included artillery, infantry, and irregular troops, initially targeting Tungkil to punish the Samals for their raids on Samar and Camiguin.
+However, due to bad weather, the expedition was redirected to Jolo, where they encountered significant fortifications and a well-defended population.
 Realizing his forces were insufficient, Urbiztondo chose not to engage in combat and withdrew.

-Upon leaving Jolo on January 1, 1851, the fleet was attacked by Sulu forces, resulting in casualties and damage to the Spanish vessels.
+Upon leaving Jolo on January 1, 1851, the fleet was attacked by Sulu forces, resulting in casualties and damages to the Spanish vessels.
 The expedition then returned to Tungkil, where they faced little resistance, burned houses, destroyed boats, and rescued captives before heading back to Zamboanga.
 There, Urbiztondo reinforced his troops and prepared for a second campaign.
 In February 1851, he returned to Jolo, where a two-day battle ensued, leading to significant casualties on both sides and the eventual destruction of the town.
 Despite their victory, the Spanish forces decided to evacuate Jolo, leaving it ungarrisoned.

-National Hero Dr, Jose Rizal, wrote a poem El combate: Urbiztondo, terror de Jolo (The Combat: Urbiztondo, the Terror from Jolo), a commemoration of the campaign led by Spanish Governor-General Antonio Urbiztondo in 1851 against the Sultanate of Sulu
+National Hero, Dr. Jose Rizal, wrote a poem “El combate: Urbiztondo, terror de Jolo” (The Combat: Urbiztondo, the Terror from Jolo), a commemoration of the campaign led by Spanish Governor-General Antonio Urbiztondo in 1851 against the Sultanate of Sulu.

 Sources:

-Read MoreFall of Jolo
+Read MoreThe Fall of Jolo

 1876